 Or simply use your camera to take photos of your work.
 After all, a scanner is basically just a big camera right?
 This is the method I resort to but I have to admit that it is not ideal for me.
 The lighting has to be right so you can’t do it at night, and you have to have a very steady hand to get a perfectly crisp image.
 In other words, it is a hassle.
 But it does work in a pinch!
 Some artists I know use their camera phone – I think the images are not high resolution enough for me, but they do it all the time and make gorgeous artworks!

 Do you have any hints for traveling as an artist?
 I’d love to hear them!
 Also you can follow me on Instagram to see my silly scribbles at @shoshannahscribbles.

 This article contains affiliate links to help support my travels as an artist!
-But of course all thoughts and ideas are my own.
+But of course all thoughts, ideas and recommendations are my own.
 Thanks for reading, hope this was helpful to you!